parthlathiya/go-rest-api/README.md

 # REST APIs in Go

-This repo contains sample go application which has 2 APIs. one to create an user and another to get user.
+This repo contains sample Go application which has 2 APIs. one to create an user and another to get user.
+I have used gorill mux for request router.
 For easy setup, I have added docker-compose config.

 ## Getting Started